-Conveniently located in Student Center West, we provide assistance for students, student groups, staff and faculty with regards to volunteerism, community service and service learning.
-In addition, Civic Engagement serves as a clearinghouse and think tank for outreach programs in the metropolitan Atlanta area.
-Feel free to visit our office in 475 Student Center West or call us at 404-413-1550.
-You can also sign-up for our electronic newsletter.
+Civic Engagement is conveniently located in Student Center East.
+Civic Engagement provides volunteerism, community service and service learning assistance for students, student groups, staff and faculty.
+Civic Engagement serves as a clearinghouse and think tank for outreach programs in the metropolitan Atlanta area.
+Feel free to visit Civic Engagement in Student Center East, Suite 304, or call at 404-413-1550.

-Civic Engagement promotes and encourages opportunities for community service and service-learning that enhance student learning and advance community development while responding to societal issues and concerns.
+Civic Engagement promotes and encourages community service and service learning opportunities, while enhancing student learning, advancing community development and responding to societal issues and concerns.

-To encourage community engagement and bring awareness to social justice issues
+- Encourage community engagement while raising awareness to social justice issues.

-To facilitate opportunities for student development (both professionally and personally) through community engagement
+- Facilitate opportunities for student development (both professionally and personally) through community engagement.

-To create a culture of service at Georgia State at the institutional level and among individuals
+- Create a culture of service at the institutional level and among individuals.

-To coordinate the work study program with local nonprofits who provide meaningful career exploration opportunities for Georgia State University students
+- Coordinate the community service component of the work-study program with local nonprofits who provide meaningful career exploration opportunities for Georgia State University students.

-To create service initiatives which allow first time participants to understand that multiple contributors are needed to address social issues and which allow ongoing participants to articulate skills and characteristics related to personal and professional growth
+- Create service initiatives that allow first time participants to understand multiple contributors that are needed to address social issues and ongoing participants to articulate skills and characteristics related to personal and professional growth.

-To broaden student engagement by reaching out to underrepresented populations and to connect students with opportunities to build tolerance and understanding of people from different backgrounds
+- Broaden student engagement by reaching out to underrepresented populations and connect students with opportunities to build tolerance and understanding of people from different backgrounds.

-To develop opportunities for students to build skill sets relevant to the Georgia 17 career clusters through participation in service.
-Georgia’s Career Clusters allow students to choose an area of interest and the aim of the program is to show students the relevance of what they are learning in the classroom when applied to a potential career.
+- Develop opportunities for students to build skill sets relevant to the Georgia 17 Career Clusters.
+Georgia’s 17 Career Clusters allow students to choose an area of interest and understand the relevance of what they are learning in the classroom.